Research Prototype Authentication

 STARK + FRI Construction

-The STARK proof encodes the MiMC execution trace as a polynomial, proves it satisfies the MiMC AIR constraint everywhere on the trace domain, then uses FRI to prove the resulting quotient polynomial is low-degree.
+The STARK-style proof encodes the MiMC execution trace as a polynomial, checks that it satisfies the MiMC AIR constraint everywhere on the trace domain, then uses FRI to prove the resulting quotient polynomial is low-degree at sampled openings.

 Trace size